 An international career in journalism took her to London where she lived for 23 years before moving to work in New York.
 Dee returned full-time to Gum Park in 2011.
 The farm had been sold when her parents retired and two decades later, she and her husband John Southgate bought it back and now run a certified organic farm and a Southdown sheep stud.
 She has also written two books about the pilgrimage to Santiago de Compostela.

 Dee trained as a newspaper reporter on the Melbourne Herald and went on to have a distinguished career as a senior newspaper executive and magazine editor on many of the world’s leading publications in London and New York.
 She was three times awarded Editor Of The Year by the British Society of Magazine Editors (BSME).

 Her first book, A Food Lover’s Pilgrimage to Santiago de Compostela was recognised in the 2010 Gourmand World Cooks Awards as one of the Best Culinary Travel Books in the World.
-Dee’s second book, A Food Lover’s Pilgrimage to France, will be published on October 22, 2014.
-Both books are published by the Lantern imprint of Penguin and they reflect Dee’s abiding interest in food and history.
-She follows the paths taken by the medieval pilgrims, telling the stories of the cooks and farmers she meets along the way who, with their heritage in centuries-old traditions, give heart to food lovers who care about what we eat and how it is produced.
+A second book followed – A Food Lover’s Pilgrimage to France - both books being published by the Lantern imprint of Penguin and reflecting Dee’s abiding interest in food, farming and history.